studio-b12/goat/docs/book/src/command-line-tool/index.md

   Only parse the Goatfile(s) without executing any requests.

 - **`--gradual`, ` -g`**
-  Advance the execution of each requests maually via key-presses.
+  Advance the execution of each request manually via key-presses.

 - **`--json`**
   Use JSON format instead of pretty console format for logging.